EDRN/biomarker-database/notes.md

 -   `EDRN_FOCUSBMDB_PORT` set to the port number you'd like things to listen on; this maps the app's container's port to this number, from which you can then reverse-proxy to the world.
+-   `EDRN_FOCUSBMDB_VERSION` set to the version number to grab from the Docker Hub.

 ### Image Builds